ESIPFed/science-on-schema.org/guides/Dataset.md

 #### How to reference Short DOIs

 [Short DOIs](http://shortdoi.org/) is a redirect service offered by the International DOI Foundation that provides a shorter version of an orginial DOI.
 For example, the original DOI `doi:10.5066/F7VX0DMQ` has a short DOI of `doi.org/csgf`.
 Short DOIs are resolvable using standard DOI URLS such as `http://doi.org/fg5v`.
 These short DOIs are treated identically to the original DOI.
-If you are using the short DOI service, we recommend publishing a short DOI URL using the `schema:sameAs` property of the `schema:PropertyValue` which is describing the original DOI:
+If you are using the short DOI service, we recommend publishing a short DOI URL using the `schema:sameAs` property of the `schema:Dataset`:

 <pre>
 {